 - Spending money needed for other things on playing poker

 - Constantly feeling the need to play another hand of poker

 - Feeling bad after playing poker but then going back to play again

-- Feeling guilty for the family and free time spent playing poker but not quitting
+- Feeling guilty for the family and free time spent playing poker but not stopping

 Whether someone considers themselves a problem poker gambler, a compulsive poker gambler, or a poker addict they can set themselves free from the issue – as long as they go about it in the right way.